 The HyperX Pulsefire Surge sports a 16,000 DPI sensor, buttons backed by 50 million click rated Omron switches, on-board memory to store user profiles, and a "Light Ring" lighting system that provides 360-degree RGB effects.

-All the mouse's settings can be easily tweaked and customised through HyperX's NGenuity software, too.
+All the mouse's settings can be tweaked and customised through HyperX's NGenuity software, too.
 Definitely one of the best gaming mice of 2021.

 Next up is the futuristic looking G.Skill Ripjaws MX780, which is one of the most feature-packed and customisable gaming mice in this rodent roundup.
 That customisability comes in the form of a height-adjustable palm rest, ambidextrous and interchangeable side grips and, naturally, adjustable weights.